When I was 30 years old, I had about 6 years of investing experience under my belt.

 I think the reason why dividend investing always resonated with people is that we like to see our investment ideas be validated when we slowly get cash flow payout from our investment.

-This has a lot of similarities to the Asian concept of owning land and leasing it out to farmers to grow crops and living off it.
+This has a lot of similarities to the Asian concept of owning land and leasing it out to farmers to grow crops and live off it.
 It is a very passive form of income.

 At this stage of investing, I wouldn’t compartmentalize the way that I invest to be called dividend investing.
 I prefer to call it active stock investing simply because I invest in stocks and I take an active approach.

 However, the role of dividends plays an important role in my investment consideration:

 - Dividends are the cash flow return that I get for waiting for an undervalued stock value to be realized.
 One good example is the cash flooded company Cosco Shipping International in HKSE.
 They have been in that position for quite some time and you don’t know if the value is going to be unlocked and when will that happen.
 Having a good payout and a supportive business allows you to stay in the stock

 - Dividend payout helps you to inspect if the business is more of a fraud or less of it.
 This is simply a measure of how much the management takes from the minority shareholders versus what they paid out

 - The dividend yield of a company is a valuation metric.
 When compared against the peers, it allows you to determine the stock’s relative valuation versus its peers

 - Dividends allow you to determine its posture between growth and maturity

 Perhaps the main difference is that I use the dividend payout as an indicator, as well as a cash flow remuneration while you are attracted due to its cash flow payout.